inducer/relate/doc/flow.rst

 .. |title-page-attr| replace::

     The page's title, a string.
 No markup allowed.
-Optional.
-If not supplied, the first five lines of the page body are searched for a first-level Markdown heading (``# My title``) and this heading is used as a title.
+Required.
+If not supplied, the first ten lines of the page body are searched for a Markdown heading (``# My title``) and this heading is used as a title.

 .. |access-rules-page-attr| replace::